Digitalswede/ADS_2021/README.md

 <details>
 <summary>Evaluation</summary>
 My contribution: For the paper, I gave some ideas for future work with our prototype.
 A few of them include:

   - Comparing the accuracy of our speaker differentiation model with human results.
-This could be done by a study where correspondants listen to short clips of speech and asses whether all clips are said by the same speaker.
+This could be done by a study where correspondants listen to short clips of speech and asses whether all clips are said by the same speaker or not.
 It would be very interesting to see if humans or the model perform better if voices are very similar for instance.
+Since our research has only measured the accuracy of our model,  a "human" accuracy score would be an interesting metric to consider.

+  - Since the model for speaker differentation came to be quite complex, it would be interesting to see new research which aims to identify the elderly person's voice.
+Samples might be collected over a period of time and eventually could be used to compare all detected speech to the patient themselves, instead of always comparing every segment.
 </details>